findkit/findkit/packages/docs/docs/ui/patterns/embedding/modal-offset.md

 ## Considerations

-Since we have are now hiding some of the build-in default behaviour we must ensure the following is properly implemented:
+Since we are now hiding some of the build-in default behaviour we must ensure the following is properly implemented:

 - There's a close button
-- The close button can focused using keyboard
+- The close button can be focused using keyboard
-- Fetching status in indicated
+- Fetching status is indicated

 These can be implemented using the methods and events exposed by the `FindkitUI` instance like in the demo below or in the slot overrides.